papadreama/InsightLab/content/public-notes/Aristotelean Golden Mean.md

 2. It isn't desirable for the sake of some other good - it isn't a means to some other end.
 3. Whatever else we consider *good* must be good is necessarily desirable for the sake of that highest good.

-This highest good was called *eudaemonia* - the highest form of flourishing or wellbeing.
-Health, wealth, and all other goods are subordinate in that they promote eudaemonia.
+This highest good was called *eudaimonia* - the highest form of flourishing or wellbeing.
+Health, wealth, and all other goods are subordinate in that they promote eudaimonia.

-To resolve the question of what eudaemonia consists in, Aristotle posed a question: what is the *ergon* (function, task, work) of a human being is.
-Looking to biology for an answer, he argued that, for any creature, eudaemonia must be a matter of actualizing their unique ergon.
+To resolve the question of what eudaimonia consists in, Aristotle posed a question: what is the *ergon* (function, task, work) of a human being is.
+Looking to biology for an answer, he argued that, for any creature, eudaimonia must be a matter of actualizing their unique ergon.
 Take a bird, for example.
 We might say that a bird's unique ergon is its capacity for flight.
-On Aristotle's view, a bird's eudaemonia must be tied to its unique ergon, its unique capacity to fly (and to sing).
+On Aristotle's view, a bird's eudaimonia must be tied to its unique ergon, its unique capacity to fly (and to sing).

 As the poem "Caged Bird" by Maya Angelou goes,